* Prices * Questions about your home * Frequently Asked Questions * 713.781.6090

 Of course stairways without a handrail can be dangerous, but just as problematic is the loose handrail.
 This is a simple maintenance item that homeowners forget, but once loose, the handrail can receive more damage faster.
 Eventually that handrail may be falling off when you need it.

 stairs without coveringEver wonder how your stairs are made?
 In this foreclosure, the floor coverings had been removed, so we find no carpet on the stairs.
 You may notice that the risers are not solid wood pieces.
 Treads are what you step on; risers are the parts that are the vertical part of the step Risers are not always fully covered, which may confuse some, but this is not a structural issue.
-WHat we do want to check is that all of the pieces are fastened together, and that the entire assembly is attached to the walls.
+What we do want to check is that all of the pieces are fastened together, and that the entire assembly is attached to the walls.
+Walking the stairs, we should find that all treads are the same depth, and that all risers are the same height.
+People go onto steps expecting a rhythm to their pace.
+Differences in height or depth disrupts that rhythm, which can cause falls.

 © Frank Schulte-Ladbeck Professional Home Inspector Houston, Texas